Actindo-AG/Documentation/Channels/UserInterface/06a_Log.md

 ![Detail of log message attributes](../../Assets/Screenshots/Channels/Logging/DetailLogMessageAttributes.png "[Detail of log message attributes]")

-**Attributes**

 The *Attributes* tab displays further details of the selected log message.
-Depending on the error message the fields vary.
+Depending on the attribute set of the log message, the displayed fields vary.
 All fields are read-only.

-[comment]: <> (wovon sind die Felder abhängig? wann werden welche Felder angezeigt?)
+In general, the most common attribute sets are the standard error log message attribute set and the API communication attribute set.
+The fields of these sets are described in the following.
+Furthermore, it is possible to create a custom log message attribute set with different fields.

+**Standard error log message attribute set**

 - *Error code*
     Error code number.